 To have coverage for a full 24 month IEC working holiday, simply purchase 2 x one-year policies before leaving for Canada.
 For the second policy, you’ll need to tick the ‘already travelling’ box for it to be valid.

 There is a 5% discount available for HeyMondo if you use this link when purchasing.
+Note that HeyMondo does not offer winter sports coverage.

 New Zealand citizens – HeyMondo